kh4sh3i/OWASP-SAMM/README.md

 # OWASP SAMM
 OWASP SAMM (Software Assurance Maturity Model) is an open framework designed to assist organizations in analyzing and enhancing their software security posture.
-It provides a measurable and effective approach for organizations to implement software security strategies that are tailored to their specific needs35.
+It provides a measurable and effective approach for organizations to implement software security strategies that are tailored to their specific needs.

 ## OWASP SAMM categories